CodeSaurabhCode/ProjectPal/README.md

 - **Query:** Vector search <20ms latency
 - **Best Use:** PM policies, procedures, handbooks, technical docs
 - **Cost:** $0-2/month (vs $40+ alternatives)

+**PM Handbook Auto-Embedding:**
+When you start the backend server (`npm run server`), the system automatically:
+1. Checks if PM Handbook embeddings exist
+2. Loads `backend/docs/PM_handbook.txt` (48K+ characters of PM policies)
+3. Creates 14 intelligent chunks with 500-char overlap
+4. Generates OpenAI embeddings and stores them in the vector database
+5. Makes the handbook instantly searchable via the RAG tool

+You can immediately ask questions like:
+- "What's the budget approval process?"
+- "How do I manage project risks?"
+- "What are the quality assurance standards?"

+The embeddings are created once and reused on subsequent server starts.

 ---